zen-browser/theme-store/themes/d93e67f8-e5e1-401e-9b82-f9d5bab231e6/readme.md

 # Super Url Bar

 ## This **Zen theme** gives you 3 optional toggles (in Zen's theme settings):
-  - Adjust border radius of url bar
+  - Adjust border radius of the url bar
   - Center url text
+  - Remove the border of the url bar
-  - Blur the background when url bar is in focus
+  - Blur the background when the url bar is in focus